zqy-nku/illumio_Coding_Assignment/README.md

 ### Highlights of Implementation
 I mainly applied following data structure, algorithm and methods to implement the firewall:
-1. Trie Tree: to store the massive firewall rules in a compact form.
+1. trie tree: to store the massive firewall rules in a compact form.
 2. binary search:
     * to add or merge new ports intervals and new ip intervals into responding sorted arrays;
     * to quickly check whether the packet port and ip address match the rules.